andrewgurung/spring-fundamentals/README.md

 1. Singleton: Only one instance per Spring container.
 Default scope
 2. Prototype: Creates a new instance in every new() call
 3. Request: One instance per web request
-4. Session: One instance per session
+4. Session: One instance per user session
-5. Global: One instance per global setting
+5. Global: One instance per application

 ### Singleton Scope using Java AppConfig
 - `@Scope("singleton")`